Lost & Found poster

 The inciting incident occurs at 11 minutes when Dylan meets Lila, a beautiful Frenchwoman who has just moved into his building.
 He's immediately attracted but she seems uninterested, creating his romantic goal..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Dylan makes the active choice to kidnap Jack, crossing a moral line and committing to his deceptive scheme.
+This illustrates the protagonist's commitment to Dylan makes the active choice to kidnap Jack, crossing a moral line and committing to his deceptive scheme.
 He enters the world of lies., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False victory: Dylan and Lila become romantically involved.
 She's falling for him, and everything seems perfect, but the foundation is built on his lie.
 The stakes raise as the relationship deepens., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, The truth is revealed: Lila discovers that Dylan kidnapped Jack.
 She feels betrayed and manipulated.
 The relationship dies.
-Dylan loses everything he gained through deception., indicates the protagonist at their lowest point.
+Dylan loses everything he gained through deception., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Dylan gains new understanding: real love requires honesty and vulnerability, not manipulation.
 He decides to pursue Lila authentically, accepting he may fail but choosing integrity over strategy., demonstrating the transformation achieved throughout the journey.